 If convicted as a felony, a defendant faces formal probation, either prison or jail (depending on how serious the abuse, restitution, fines and a variety of other punishments depending on the specific nature of the abuse and the damage that was inflicted on the victim.

-As elder abuse lawyers in San Fernando Valley our ultimate goal is to avoid these harsh penalties for our clients.
+As elder abuse lawyers in San Fernando and Van Nuys, CA, our ultimate goal is to avoid these harsh penalties for our clients.
 We fight aggressively and do whatever we can to get the best possible results by arguing on your behalf and asserting any and all applicable defenses.

 Your best first step is to set up a consultation so you can get clarity in what you are facing and begin the process of designing a plan that will assist in the resolution of your matter.
 Contact the Hedding Law Firm and set up a free consultation.